chrisfcarroll/VMs/README.md

   	- run the WordPress installation in your browser
 - *Consider* centos-nginx-ssl.sh
 - *Use* reset-mariadb-password.sh if you break the root mysql login
+- *Use* wordpress-switch-to-https.sql when you are confident that you can browse to the site on https